 The IUB Libraries partner with UITS to provide wireless access throughout the public areas in libraries around the IU Bloomington campus.
 IU students, faculty, staff and affiliates should connect to IU Secure, the University's primary wireless network.
 Visitors to campus should use the AT&T Wireless Network available throughout campus.

-The first floor cluster (M160) contains 49 Windows PCs.
-Each has a 5 channel headphone amplifier to enable group listening, a full range of software, and is connected to a high volume, large format printer, connected to the University's Printing system.
+The first floor cluster (M160) contains Windows PCs.
+Most have a 5 channel headphone amplifier to enable group listening, a full range of software, and is connected to a high volume, large format printer, connected to the University's Printing system.
 There is one workstation on a motorized adjustable table for disability accomodation.
 Another workstation includes a microfilm scanning station for digitizing microfilm.

 The second floor, intended to be an area for quiet study has no large clusters of computers but has 3 Windows PCs intended primarily for quick access to email.

 The third floor includes 2 clusters.
 M360 contains 20 Macintosh computers each with an attached MIDI keyboard for use with music notation and other music software.
-20 of these include an 8 channel audio interface coupled witha cassette player for digitization of audio cassettes.
-Additionally there are 18 Windows PCs with attached keyboards and 30 more PCs without keyboards.
+Most of these iMacs include an 8 channel audio interface.
+Additionally there are Windows PCs with attached keyboards.

 The M373 Classroom contains 30 Macintosh computers each with an attached MIDI Keyboard (5 of which have a full 88 key keyboard).
 There is an instructor's station connected to a projector.
 This room is scheduled for classes.
-Ad hoc reservations may be made here.
-When not in use for class it functions as an open lab.
+Ad hoc reservations may be made by emailing musched (at) indiana (dot) edu.
+When not in use for class, it functions as an open lab.

 All computers on the third floor have a 5 channel headphone amplifier to enable group listening, a full range of software, and are connected to a high volume, large format printer, connected to the University's Printing system.